megiddon/ECM1400-battleships/README.md

 - Core gameplay as detailed in specification
 - Adjustable difficulty implemented through config file.
 Set to "easy" by default, which is the basic behaviour given in the specification.
 - Adjustable board size implemented through config file.
 Size is set to 10 by default.
+- Various quality-of-life fixes for the flask code.
-- Series of unit tests written in test_custom.py
+- Series of unit tests written in test_custom.py.

 ## Overview
 This program is an implementation of the classic two-player game Battleships in python.
 The game can be played both in a command-line interface and a web-based interface built with the Flask module.